ni/nimble/packages/nimble-components/src/anchor/specs/README.md

 -   _Component Name_: `nimble-anchor`
 -   _Properties/Attributes_: We will have the following properties/attributes in addition to the ones provided by the FAST anchor:
-    -   `standalone`: specifies that the anchor will be a standalone element in the UI (as opposed to within a block of text).
-Causes the anchor to not have an underline (except on hover) and to be the standard control height.
     -   `appearance`:
         -   `prominent`: the "loud" version from the design doc.
-Colors the link text green.
+Used to draw extra attention to the anchor.
 This matches the Breadcrumb's `appearance` attribute value.
+    -   `underline-visible`: causes the anchor to always have an underline (as opposed to only on hover).
+This should be used when an anchor is surrounded by other text, or any other time it needs help being indentified as a link.
+It may be used as an alternative to the `prominent` appearance to draw extra attention to it.
     -   `disabled`: when set, makes the anchor inoperable and changes the styling
 -   _Methods_: Unchanged (none)
 -   _Events_: Unchanged (none)